gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 <br>

-<a class="rounded-xl py-2.5 bg-secondary px-3.5 font-heading w-full text-white font-semibold uppercase tracking-widest mt-5 transition-colors duration-200 no-underline drop-shadow-sm hover:drop-shadow-none" href="">Help these ideas happen</a>
+<a class="rounded-xl py-2.5 bg-secondary px-3.5 font-heading w-full text-white font-semibold uppercase tracking-widest mt-5 transition-colors duration-200 no-underline drop-shadow-sm hover:drop-shadow-none" href="https://www.eventbrite.ca/e/yyj-tech-virtual-hackathon-tickets-634129788267">Help these ideas happen</a>

-## Conclusion
+## In Conclusion...

 YYJ Tech has a lot going for it, and there is strong community will to overcome the challenges, largely in the #job-postings channel, to grow into something even better.
 We are not immune to the social challenges of our society, but there is a desire to find ways to collaborate and work together to be a strong and positive force that makes the tech community here a better place to be.

+When we asked leaders the "why" behind their reluctance to post salaries, we learned that for those who had embarked on the journey, it took a long time and required a lot of resources in order to do it in a way that truly addressed the problem sustainabily and equitably.
+Often, the organization was small enough or growing so fast they actually didn't know the answer - and inequity certainly wasn't registering as problem they were facing as an organization.

+This is in stark contrast to the motivations of ICs that came to the table.
+Negative experiences of themselves or their friends and colleagues is the driving force behind the desire for transparency.
+No one who had something to criticize came at it from wanting to punish or harm companys, but with deep sadness and confusion that investing in salary bands as a clear lever for pay equity was not seen as important work to be done in 2023.
+For folks experiencing challenges related to salary while working in Tech, it was not pay disparity *between* companies, but *within* companies that cause them frustration and anger, but this was usually directed at the larger societal challenges that made it possible for this to be acceptable business practice vs individual actions.

-With the changes in legislation coming, the general community goals are centered around two things: building more community between each other, and focusing on how we can collectively rally around tools that empower and enable us to have the best career and employment experiences possible.
+These challenges are not small, and there are no easy answers, but the moment to act is definitely now.
+With the changes in BC legislation coming, the general community energy is centered around two things:
+1. building more community between each other, and
+2. focusing on how we can collectively rally around things that empower and enable us to have the best career and employment experiences possible.

 The collective knowledge of the community reflected here holds some keys, and some fabulous ideas, on what that work is.
 There are limits to what a Slack group can do to change the world, but we want to work together to do the best we can to make working in tech in this city as great as it can be.